 The new chip lets Apple reduce the internal hardware placement — making a smaller logic board and changing the thermal system that keeps the machine cool with two small fans.
 The new iMac is only 11.5 millimeters long.

-The M1 chip will also make iMac apps faster, with the better speed of machine learning, and let them use of iPhone apps such as Zillow and Headspace from the iMac screen.
+The M1 chip will also make iMac apps faster, with a better speed of machine learning, and let them use iPhone apps such as Zillow and Headspace from the iMac screen.

 iMac will now have a 24-inch, 4.5 K display with 11.3 million pixels.
 And it comes in seven colors exciting, including peach, mint, and lavender.